nbgallery/dashboards/README.md

 # nbgallery/dashboards

+## What's in this repo?

 This repository contains various notes and experiments in Jupyter dashboarding.
 Any code you find here may or may not be suitable for production.
 We are definitely open to comments and suggestions, especially if we're doing something crazy, so please feel free to [open an issue](https://github.com/nbgallery/dashboards/issues/new) to give us feedback.
+A quick list of what's here:

+ * [nb2dashboard](nb2dashboard) - script to convert a single notebook to a dashboard in a docker image, using [nbparameterise](https://github.com/takluyver/nbparameterise) or [voila](https://github.com/QuantStack/voila)
+ * [Voila experiments](voila) (launchable in binder) - tinkering with things relevant to our use case below
+ * [Ruby widget demo](ruby) (launchable in binder) - quick demo of [IRuby::Input](https://github.com/SciRuby/iruby/tree/master/lib/iruby/input), for comparison with [ipywidgets](https://github.com/jupyter-widgets/ipywidgets)

+## Our use case for dashboards

 Our use case for Jupyter widgets and dashboards is a little different from what we tend to see in other organizations in the Jupyter community.
 Our organization deals with a highly-regulated big data environment with two major constraints: